 Trauma-Focused Cognitive Behavior Therapy

-Dorchester Children's Center provides Trauma-Focused Cognitive Behavior Therapy to children at the center.
+Dorchester Children's Advocacy Center provides Trauma-Focused Cognitive Behavior Therapy to children at the center.
 Trauma-Focused Cognitive Behavior Therapy (TF-CBT) is an evidenced based therapy that helps children, youth and their families, who have been affected by traumatic events.
 The treatment is designed to last from 4-6 months with weekly sessions.
 Traumatic events include physical and sexual child abuse, exposure to domestic violence, violent or sudden death of a loved one, or any other experience that creates threat, fear, or distress.
 The child/youth may actually experience the event; witness the event; or have a close loved one who experienced the event.
 TF-CBT focuses on traumatic stress, but it also helps with depression, other anxieties, and some behavior problems that might go along with traumatic stress.
 Traumatic stress is a reaction to the traumatic event(s) that is very upsetting or that causes problems for the child/youth at home, school, or in other activities.
 TF-CBT helps manage and reduce trauma symptoms using relaxation techniques, coping skills and thought processing.

 Cognitive Processing Therapy (CPT)

 Many parents and caretakers have experienced trauma themselves in their childhood or adolescence and have never received treatment related to these experiences.
 This parental/caregiver trauma history can hinder proper family functioning, social support, nurturing, and attachment.